Passover Seder plate: Three matzot

 The sixth symbolic item on the Seder table is a plate of three whole matzot, which are stacked and separated from each other by cloths or napkins.
 The middle matzah will be broken and half of it put aside for the afikoman.
 The top and another half of the middle matzot will be used for the hamotzi (blessing over bread), and the bottom matzah will be used for the korech (Hillel sandwich).

 According to one common interpretation, the three matzot represent "Kohen, Levi and Yisrael" (i.e., the priests, the tribe of Levi, and all other Jewish people).

-Salt water
+Salt water or vinegar

-A bowl of salt water, which is used for the first "dipping" of the Seder, is not traditionally part of the Seder Plate but is sometimes placed beside the plate or used as one of the six items, omitting chazeret.
+Most Ashkenazi Jews add a bowl of salt water, which is used for the first "dipping" of the Seder but is not traditionally part of the Seder Plate but is sometimes placed beside the plate or used as one of the six items, omitting chazeret.
 The salt water represents the tears of the Israelites when they were enslaved.
+Sephardic and Persian Jews, as well as German Jews, include vinegar, rather than salt water, on the seder plate, and dipped karpas in the vinegar rather than in salt water.